Xicocc/TBA/README.md

 - Buttons may appear invisible when data is first loaded on macOS (refreshes after any user action)

-- Some small parts of the app are in different languages (Ex.: The Add Job window displays in English while the Edit Eob window displays in Portuguese)
+- Some small parts of the app are in different languages (Ex.: The Add Job window displays in English while the Edit Job window displays in Portuguese)

 ## 📜 License